 The ratio of the average profit per trade to the average loss per trade can tell so much about your trading performance.
 It is wise to keep your profit/loss ratio at 2:1 or higher, meaning that potential profits should be at least double the potential losses.

 Experience the best trading conditions with a leading best broker.
-Enjoy flexible leverage up to 1:3000, one of the top competitive leverage conditions, tight spreads and diversity of account types, that suits different trading strategies, experience levels, and investment capitals.
+Enjoy flexible leverage up to infinite, tight spreads and diversity of account types, that suits different trading strategies, experience levels, and investment capitals.
 Choices include Standard, Cent, or ECN trading account.
 Check full AximTrade Review.

 AximTrade is dedicated to provide forex traders with easy-to-use technology, educational resources, technical analysis, varieties of forex bonus promotions, and a highly competitive trading environment with the best trading conditions.